newrelic/node-newrelic/README.md

 * Better tests for existing instrumentation.
 * Differentiate between HTTP and HTTPS connections.
 * Proxy support.
-* Lots more testing of what the data looks like in RPM.

 ### New Relic features available for other platforms not yet in Node.js